 When you specialise and become the expert of your niche, you can charge much higher prices.

 These are the 5 reasons for building a niche.
 Now here’s how you do it…

 I ran my own accounting firm in the 90s, but from 2002 I started teaching accountants in the UK.
-I taught all sorts of thing.
+I taught all sorts of things.
 I was a generalist.
-Then in 2010 I decided to become the world’s leading expert on implementing value pricing for the accounting profession.
+Then, in 2010, I decided to become the world’s leading expert on implementing value pricing for the accounting profession.

 I wrote my first book in 2011 and I now get hired to speak at the biggest conferences around the world.

 I made that decision.
 One of the first things I did was change my LinkedIn profile to say I was an expert in value pricing.

 If you tell people you are the expert, you will attract many more clients.